AgentForce-THUMT/AgentForce-THUMT.github.io/cost-desiderata-agent-benchmarks.md

 TODO: Add a video here.

 The design of C-WebShop integrates the costs from the agent itself, the user to be assisted, and the environment to be interacted with.
 In C-WebShop,
-- The agent's own monetary and time expenditures are measured and meant to be minimized as well.
+- The agent needs to minimize its own monetary and time expenditures in addition to completing the tasks.
 - The agent needs to analyze the user's initial profile, tracking and inferring a series of shopping instructions.
 This incurs the cost for agents to align with human intentions.
-- The search results in C-WebShop constantly evolve with the historical click actions because of a reranking sorting mechanism.
+- The search results in C-WebShop evolve with the historical click actions because of a reranking sorting mechanism.
 This incurs the cost when agents attempt to explore the environment.

 TODO: Add summarized construction process